asb2m10/MegaDirt/README.md

 * Orbits are output buses of the plugin.
 We are limited to 4 bus (orbits).
 Those might have to be enable the extra ones from the DAW.
 * Audio FX (#room) are not yet supported
 * Renoise doesn't seems to render plugin if the editor window is closed
+* Tidal cyles can be sync with DAW playhead, in order to work, you have to set the same tempo on both side

 ### What is implemented from SuperDirt